ICSpark-Projects/Chick-Dance-Revolution-Hard/README.md

 #### 2.2.
 Create an event listener to detect the 'keyup' event.

 Format this event listener similar to the 'keydown' event listener.
-Once again, create the key variable and the if/else if statements corresponding to whether key equals "ArrowRight", "ArrowLeft", "ArrowUp", or "ArrowDown".
+Once again, create the variable named "key" and the if/else if statements corresponding to whether key equals "ArrowRight", "ArrowLeft", "ArrowUp", or "ArrowDown".

-Outside your if/else statements, reset the source of the chick to the chick base image.
+Outside your if/else statements at the beginning of the 'keyup' event listener function, reset the source of the chick to the chick base image.

 Within your if/else if statements, reset the source of each appropriate arrow to the blue arrow image.